 Priority Candidate Spotlight: Baldwin, Berkley, Brown

-October 26, 2012 by Maureen McCarty, Online Content and Marketing Manager
+October 26, 2012 by Maureen McCarty, HRC Deputy Director of Marketing

 This November, fair-minded leaders across the country will face off with anti-gay candidates at the ballot box.
 HRC has proudly endorsed pro-equality candidates Tammy Baldwin, Shelley Berkley and Sherrod Brown for their unceasing support of full equality for LGBT Americans.